ShaferInc/IOT-BBQALARM-2025/README.md

 The main goal of this project is to create a reliable and accurate way to monitor the temperature of a grill remotely.

     Why this project?
 Have you ever undercooked or overcooked your food on the grill?
-This project solves that problem by providing precise temperature readings sent directly to a device of your choice.
+This project solves that problem by providing temperature readings sent directly to a device of your choice.
 It's a practical application of IoT technology that can improve your cooking skills.

     Purpose: The device will read the high temperatures inside a grill, which standard food thermometers can't withstand for long periods.
 It will then transmit this data over Wi-Fi to a cloud platform.